What Is Leaky Gut?

 Step 1: Eliminate Reactive Foods

-When a child’s gut cannot tolerate certain foods, the result can be irritation and inflammation.
+When a child’s gut cannot tolerate certain foods, the result can be irritation, inflammation, food sensitivities and intolerances.

 Step 2: Add Extra Nutrients